Alois Riedler: Honours

 In 1897 Riedler received the Grashof medal, the German Engineers' Association's highest honor.
-The Austrian Engineers' and Architects' Association appointed him honorary member in 1900 and awarded him their Gold Medal in 1931.
+The Austrian Engineers' and Architects' Association appointed him honorary member in 1900 and awarded him their gold medal in 1931.
+In 1904 he was awarded the Order of Franz Joseph in the rank of a Commander with Star.
 In 1911 his alma mater TH Graz awarded him an honorary doctorate.